Attendance and Absence

 What does the law say?

 By law, all children of school age must get a suitable full time education.
-As a parent, you are responsible for making sure this happens by registering your child at a school and then making sure she or he attends regularly.
+As a parent/carer, you are responsible for making sure this happens by registering your child at a school and then making sure she or he attends regularly.

 If your child fails to attend regularly, the Local Authority (Education Welfare Service) can take legal action against you.
 The Local Authority is responsible for making sure that parents fulfil their responsibilities in ensuring that their children attend school.